 Yehasuri – Little People Of South Carolina Living In The Woods – Native Americans’ Version Of Leprechauns

 Ellen Lloyd - AncientPages.com - Do you believe a race of little people once walked the Earth?
-Myths and legends of our ancestors tell about such beings that lived in woods, mountains, and hidden places where humans couldn’t find them.
+Myths and legends about our ancestors tell about such beings living in woods, mountains, and hidden places where humans couldn’t find them.

 Native Americans have a rich oral tradition that tells of a race of tiny people, commonly known as “little people.”
 The Shoshone Indians of Wyoming tell about the Nimerigar, who were aggressive little people one should definitely avoid due to their hostile nature.